shopware/docs/products/enterprise-cloud/cli-setup.md

 ## Add SSH key

-For secure communication between your local machine and your Enterprise cloud environment, create a SSH key and add it to your Account using
+For secure communication between your local machine and your Enterprise Cloud environment, create a SSH key and add it to your Account using

 ```
 shopware ssh-key:add